harenome/vim-mipssyntax/README.md

 cd ~/.vim/bundle
 git clone git://github.com/HarnoRanaivo/vim-mipssyntax.git
 ````
-Unless you are managing your whole vim files using git, in which case you will need to use gitmodules.
+Unless you are managing your vim files using git, in which case you will need to use gitmodules.
 Go to the root of your repository and type:
 ````
 git submodule add git://github.com/HarnoRanaivo/vim-mipssyntax.git [<path to .vim/bundle>/vim-mipssyntax]
 ````